newush/AlphaCamp/restaurant_list/README.md

 - The user can view all restaurants information, including name, picture, category, and rating
 - The user can search restaurants by name or category
 - The user can click on a restaurant to check more details, such as an address, phone number, and description
+- The user can add a restaurant information
+- The user can edit a restaurant information
+- The user can delete a restaurant

 ### Prerequisites